-5. How does my practice use the forms?
+5. How does my practice use the information?

-6. What should I not use the form for?
+6. What should I not use PATCHS for?

-Don’t use the online form in an emergency.
+Don’t use PATCHS in an emergency.
 You should dial 999 immediately if you or someone else is having a heart attack or stroke or if you think someone has had a major trauma, such as a serious road traffic accident, a fall from a height or a serious head injury.
 If you need advice or medical treatment quickly, but it’s not a 999 emergency and you cannot wait for an appointment with your doctor you can ring 111 – the telephone service brought to you by the NHS.
-You shouldn’t use the online form to ask your doctor a general question that isn’t about you.
+You shouldn’t use PATCHS to ask your doctor a general question that isn’t about you.
 Use the information available on the NHS website instead.

 7. What about people who don’t use digital?

 We know that technology is not for us all and that some of us can’t, or prefer not to, use online services.
-But if you can use the online form, please do so.
-That’s because it helps frees up busy telephone lines for people who can’t or don’t want to use online facilities.
+But if you can use PATCHS, please do so.
+That’s because it helps free up busy telephone lines for people who can’t or don’t want to use online facilities.

 8. Why isn’t the service always available 24 hours a day, seven days a week?

 We encourage all GP practices to provide GP Online Consultation 24 hours a day, seven days a week.
-However there may be times when your GP practice has to switch it off outside of practice opening hours, for example when they are very busy and need to put steps in place to deal with increased demand for services to make sure they can continue to meet patient needs.
-Even when the GP online consultation service is unavailable, patients still have access to self-help advice, NHS 111, and out of hours services.
+However, there may be times when your GP practice has to limit the use of the system outside of practice opening hours, for example when they are very busy and need to put steps in place to deal with increased demand for services to make sure they can continue to meet patient needs.
+Even when the GP Online Consultation service is unavailable, patients still have access to self-help advice, NHS 111, and out of hours services.

 This depends on what system your GP uses for their GP Online Consultation.
-The majority of practices in West Yorkshire use systems which are available via the NHS App.
-If your practice is using one of these, you can submit an online consultation via the ‘advice’ tab on the app, and clicking ‘ask your GP for advice’.
-Where this is not available via the app, you can still submit an online consultation via the practice website.
+The vast majority of practices in West Yorkshire are now using a system which is linked to the NHS App.
+If your practice is using one of these, you can submit an online consultation request via the ‘advice’ tab on the App and clicking ‘ask your GP for advice’.
+Where this is not available via the App, you can still submit an online consultation request via the practice website.

 10. What feedback have you had?

-Patients have reported that they find the form quick and easy to use and a lot better than being in a phone queue.
+Patients have reported that they find Online Consultation quick and easy to use and a lot better than being in a phone queue.
 If you’d like to share your experience of using GP Online Consultation and how it compares to other more traditional ways, such as over the phone, please send an email to: firstname.lastname@example.org.

 11. How many people use GP Online Consultations?

-490,627 online consultations took place between 1 April 2020 and 31 March 2021.
-Of those, over 40,000 of you were able to access self-help information from the service instead of seeing your GP face-to-face.
+Over 750,000 online consultations took place between January and December 2022.
 As GP Online Consultation becomes more widely known we expect to see more people using it.